 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Hiyashi chuka bowls with fresh ramen, egg ribbons, and crispy pancetta
+Hiyashi chuka salad with fresh ramen, egg ribbons, and crispy pancetta

 Dairy-Free, <600 Calories